Apply for this course

 Understanding the Business and Economic Environment

-The focus of this module is to equip students to understand organisations in contexts past, present and future, and enable them to analyse the macro, micro, internal and external business and economic environments in which they operate.
+(core, 15 credits)The focus of this module is to equip you to understand organisations in contexts past, present and future, and enable you to analyse the macro, micro, internal and external business and economic environments in which they operate.
 An understanding of the environments will facilitate the interpretation of situations and enable decisions that add value for businesses.
 The focus of the module is on the external and internal influences on organizations and the effect these have on business practices.

 The module is designed to be used by Level 4 undergraduate students on a range of programmes.
-Examples, illustrations and case studies will be drawn from chosen industry sectors such as advertising, aviation, events, finance, marketing, music, transport, tourism, and applied to reinforce basic concepts.
-This will enhance the ability of students to understand particular business problems and aspects of the business and economic environment.
+Examples, illustrations and case studies will be drawn from chosen industry sectors such as advertising, aviation, events, finance, marketing, transport, tourism, and applied to reinforce basic concepts.
+This will enhance your ability to understand particular business problems and aspects of the business and economic environment.
 Topics and case studies will cover business issues that are contemporary and relevant to the real world.

-Effective marketing management requires the ability to understand consumer needs, influences and predict how consumers will behave within a given market situation.
+(core, 15 credits)Effective marketing management requires the ability to understand consumer needs, influences and predict how consumers will behave within a given market situation.
 Marketers need an in-depth understanding and critical appreciation of customer responses to products, services and marketing offering.
-The module is designed to provide an in-depth and critical understanding of consumer insight and how it informs marketing practices.
-The module examines the various determinants of consumer behaviour, and introduces and examines the theories and influences of buyer behaviour and their application to managerial decision-making.
-In addition, the module builds on an appreciation of the market research processes methods and metrics used to gain consumer insight for informed effective marketing decisions.
+You will be provided with an in-depth and critical understanding of consumer insight and how it informs marketing practices.
+The module examines the various determinants of consumer behaviour; you will be introduced and examine the theories and influences of buyer behaviour and their application to managerial decision-making.
+In addition, you will build on an appreciation data collection, and the market research processes methods and metrics used to gain consumer insight for informed effective marketing decisions.

 This module aims to develop a critical understanding of the importance of studying and understanding buyer behaviour.
-The development of market research, their role, and its contribution to the marketing function.
-Thus enable and develop student’s technical skills and knowledge in applying market research methods to consumer issues
+The development of data collection, market research, technical skills and their contribution to the marketing function in consumer insights.
+The module has been designed to equip & develop employability work-ready skills for the marketing industry.

 The module also aims to assist students in the acquisition of the following skills: